-However, it would be good practice for at least one other member of the senior leadership team in a secondary school to be trained to the same level as the school’s DSL.
-While this could be the headteacher, it might be more appropriate for this to be a member of the SLT who's doing work on specific areas of leadership like attendance or pastoral care.
+However, it would be good practice for at least 1 other member of the senior leadership team (SLT) in a secondary school to be trained to the same level as the school’s DSL.
+While this could be the headteacher, it might be more appropriate for this to be a member of the SLT who's doing work on specific areas of leadership such as attendance or pastoral care.

 Headteachers in both primary and secondary schools should have training in managing allegations against staff.
-Headteachers will be the case manager if an allegation is made (see page 58 of Keeping Children Safe in Education), so need to be confident in how to handle this.
+Headteachers will usually be the case manager if an allegation is made (see page 87 of KCSIE 2022, linked above), so need to be confident in how to handle this.

 If you're a headteacher, you should also have training on:

-- Safer recruitment, to be able to recruit in a way which makes sure you can filter out anyone who'd be unsuitable (see the last section of this article)
+- Safer recruitment, to be able to recruit in a way that makes sure you can filter out anyone who'd be unsuitable (see the last section of this article)